mundahl/CO2sensorEarned/README.md

 CAPTAIN'S LOG -------------------------------------------------

+NEW DATE :: 2022.12.03 PM ----------
+  Summary: Moving onto U(S)ART!
+Defined some SenseAir-S8-specific constants.
+Defined some STM32F7509-DK-JHM-setup-specific constants.
+Defined some SenseAir-S8-specific demo payloads.
+Architected a schema to communicate all of the packets in the demo payload to the same pin used for checking that the blinky works (we didn't actually blink an LED..).
+It seems to work on first blush with a placeholder delay of 1/2 second rather than using the baud rate.
+Next is to verify that the right comms are coming out of the packets.
+Then baud rate.

 NEW DATE :: 2022.12.01 PM ----------
   Summary: There was another, secret boss: removing the HAL from the header calls.
 It's done.
 The only headers that we load are stdint.h, cmsis_gcc.h, system_stm32f7xx.h.
 They probably call some other header files, but they likely don't call any HALs.
 Wow, now I feel like I suddenly have enough grasp to write drivers.
 Next up, USART control.
 Then after proving I've got something going, translating up to USART controls that would control the CO2 sensor.